JCionx/Win7-games-for-macOS/README.md

 # Win7-games-for-macOS
 A wineskin wrapper for the classic Windows 7 games for macOS

+## Installing

+1. Download the latest release from the [releases page](https://github.com/JCionx/Win7-games-for-macOS/releases)
+2. Extract the zip and move the extracted folder to your Applications folder

 ## Building

 ### 1. Creating the wrapper